 This is where you get to flex your Tetris and puzzle skills.
 You’ve heard the saying give an inch, take a mile, right?
 This also applies to your stuff when you’re moving.
 The more room your stuff has to move around — it will.
 Avoid space between items at all costs.
 Some helpful hints at reducing shifting space is to literally fill in every empty space with packing paper, clothes, or linens.
 You can also use the nesting technique (a helpful packing hack that I like to call the Russian Doll), where you pack things inside other things — even boxes inside boxes.

 Four hands are better than two when it comes to moving — or even more, if you can get ‘em.
 Hiring moving help doesn’t have to be expensive and it can help bring down the damage rate when you’ve got someone else to help balance the weight of heavy boxes or awkwardly shaped furniture, or even just clear a path for you.

 Okay, so this isn’t a preventative packing measure, but you’ll be singing my praises if you ever have the misfortune of losing, breaking, or damaging something during a move.
 You may not be able to mend a broken heart or a broken Tiffany lamp, but when the lamp is covered under insurance, you can at least get it replaced or repaired without also breaking your wallet.

 |Did you know? |

 These packing tips will help your stuff survive the shifting, shaking, and bumps along the road whether you’re using a rental truck, moving container, or traditional full-service movers.
-But one thing you may not realize is that the risks of damage are even higher for the full-service industry, with a damage claims rate of 20%, according to the American Moving and Storage Association.
-In comparison, PODS’ damage claims are less than 2%.
+But you may not realize that the risks of damage are higher for the full-service industry.

 5 Easy Steps for Loading Your Truck or Moving Container